 How Does an Air Conditioner Work?

 At its most basic, an air conditioner’s job is to move heat from one place to another.
 In other words, an AC unit is responsible for taking heat that’s inside your house and moving it outside.
-In the process of removing heat from your home, your air conditioner also dehumidifies the air in your residence, which helps to make it feel cooler on your skin.
+In the process of removing heat from your home, your air conditioner also dehumidifies the air in your residence.
+This helps to make it feel cooler on your skin.
 This process makes for an efficient and effective way to keep your home comfortable on even the warmest days.

 When thinking through air conditioner components, it is important to mention the thermostat.
 Thermostats utilize a temperature-sensing device, such as a metallic coil or mercury vial, to detect the temperature in your house.
 When the temperature reaches a certain level, the sensing device will reach a point where an electric circuit opens so that power can flow to your air conditioner.
 Your temperature selection determines the point at which this circuit opens.
 Mechanical, programmable, and smart thermostats are the three most common types of devices in use today.